 So-called immunity certification both constitutes forms of theatre designed to open up particular courses of action and behaviour, and to stabilise scientific uncertainty into manageble policy actions and constitution real-world alliances and infrastructures that make possible particular futures and close off others.
 The driving roles of performance and perfomativity indicate that these systems should be addressed not only as systems of public health, but of migration policy, technology and economic policy, and of law enforcement policy - to name the most obvious.
 The interplay with the incumbent technical and legal regimes in this area across the world will be of crucial importance to scrutinise and monitor.
 While existing logics of vaccination certification seek to create solidarity around vaccination's common good, Covid-19 certification aims to privilege some individuals over others, which goes against the aim of such programmes.
 Ultimately, this risks exacerbating inequity in a wide array of areas, and distracting attention away from its urgent redress.

-The argument made in this piece will soon be published in a longer and more detailed form in the European Journal of Risk Regulation.
+The argument made in this piece has been published in a longer and more detailed form in the European Journal of Risk Regulation, here, as Stefania Milan and others, ‘Promises Made to Be Broken: Performance and Performativity in Digital Vaccine and Immunity Certification’ (2021) 12 European Journal of Risk Regulation 382.

 Bruce Schneier, Beyond Fear: Thinking Sensibly about Security in an Uncertain World (Springer Science & Business Media 2006). ↩︎